 About 2.5 million cubic yards of sediment contaminated with polychlorinated biphenyls have been removed over the course of the $2 billion federal Superfund project.
 Dredging of the remaining PCBs is expected to finish next year, with an additional year of habitat planting and reconstruction, according to the Environmental Protection Agency.

 The EPA believes the dredging will clean the river of PCB contamination and eventually make the fish safe to eat.

 "We're already seeing how the cleanup is changing the outlook for Hudson River communities that have been burdened with a toxic legacy for decades," EPA regional administrator Judith Enck said in a statement.

-Until 1977, GE discharged into the river about 1.3 million pounds of PCBs, or polychlorinated biphenyls, which were used as coolants in electrical equipment.
+Fairfield, Connecticut-based General Electric Co. agreed with the EPA to remove PCBs from a 40-mile stretch of the river decades after discharging about 1.3 million pounds of PCBs, which were used as coolants in electrical equipment.